tea2code/fantasy-rts/README.md

                           fail: <id, optional, "Node in case of failure.">
                           next: <id, optional, "If result of task doesn't matter this node will be executed.">

-The types "task", "parameters", "decision" and "tree" can/should/will exist multiple times.
+The types "task", "decision" and "tree" can/should/will exist multiple times.
 Each representing a single object.

 The three values "success", "fail" and "next of task nodes are completly optional.
 If none is defined the node is a leaf and the tree ends after this node.

+Every "task" can have different parameters as explained in the following:

+    - ...
+      type: ai.task.type.idle
+      time: <float, "The idle time.">